 The liability to the members in respect of the savings plan is reflected as a current liability in the financial statements, but constitute trust money and is managed on the members' behalf in terms of the Scheme Rules.
 All unspent personal medical savings balances are invested in a separate trust account and is not managed as part of the assets of the Scheme.
-This treatment of members savings accounts is consistent with prior years accounting treatment in line with guidance provided by The Council for Medical Schemes (CMS) which allows either for the recognition of members savings as assets of the Scheme or as member's funds.
+This treatment of members savings accounts is consistent with prior years accounting treatment in line with guidance provided by The Council for Medical Schemes ("CMS") which allows either for the recognition of members savings as assets of the Scheme or as member's funds.
+The Scheme was however granted an exemption by the CMS in light of Covid-19, in the financial year permitting members who opted to utilise vested savings to fund their contributions.

 Where a member cannot be traced within five years of the member leaving the Scheme and after all reasonable attempts at tracing the member have been made, any unclaimed personal medical savings account balances must be paid to the Guardian's Fund.
-The Scheme awaits further directive from The Council for Medical Schemes (CMS) pending their investigation as to the further treatment of these funds.
+The Scheme awaits further directive from The Council for Medical Schemes ("CMS") pending their investigation as to the further treatment of these funds.